SSASardar/WeatherWarningValueChain/README.md

 Git repository for studying different aspects of thew weather early warning value chain.

-We follow the weather early warning value chain as described by WMO's HiWeather research effort.
+We follow the weather early warning value chain as described by WMO's HiWeather research group.
 ___________
 The weather early warning value chain:
   1. Observation;